 The leaves are both basal and stem.
 Basal being larger and usually with a short stalk.
 Stem leaves are stalkless or may have a auricle partly clasping the stem.
 Leaves have a pinnate vein pattern.
-The blade is mostly ovate to lanceolate with lobes and coarse pointed teeth on the lobes.
+The blade is mostly ovate to lanceolate (broadest below the middle) with lobes and coarse pointed teeth on the lobes.
 Some upper leaves may be entire.
 The lower surface has fine hair and sparse longer hair on the veins.
 The upper surface is usually smooth but may have some fine hair.
 The foliage is not succulent and has a pungent odor when crushed and a bitter and acrid taste.

 Seed: Fertile flowers produce a obovoid shaped dry cypselae (like an achene) 2.3 to 3 mm long with 10 to 12 nerves on the face.
 These have a white fully pappus at the larger end for wind dispersion.

-Varieties: See notes below the photos.
+Varieties: See notes at page bottom below the photos.

-The author names for the plant classification are: First to classify was '(L.)' which refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
+The author names for the plant classification are: First to classify, in 1753, was '(L.)' which refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
 His work was updated first by ‘Raf.’ which is for Constantine Samuel Rafinesque, (1783-1840), European polymath who traveled in the United States, lived here many years, collected specimens, and published over 6,700 binomial names for plants.
 He applied to be botanist on the Lewis & Clark expedition but Jefferson turned him down in favor of training Lewis to act as botanist and saving the expense of another person.
-His work was corrected by ‘DC’ who is Augustin Pyramus de Candolle (1778-1841), Swiss botanist, who influenced Charles Darwin.
+His work was corrected in 1838 by ‘DC’ who is Augustin Pyramus de Candolle (1778-1841), Swiss botanist, who influenced Charles Darwin.
 He studied plants, began a systematic catalogue and has 2 genera named for him.

 Below: The larger lower leaf has a short stalk, lobed margins with teeth.

 Below: 1st photo - The underside of the leaf is paler color with whitish hair on the veins.
 3rd photo - the root system is shallow and fibrous with a short taproot.

-Thoreau wrote about the plants commonly named "fireweed" (Epilobium angustifolium and Erechtites hieracifolia, ): "However those are not with very peculiar fitness called fireweeds for they spring up in the same manner on new land when it is laid bare by whatever cause, hereabouts as often after a cutting as after a burning, though I will not deny that the ashes may be a good manure for them.
+Thoreau wrote about the plants commonly named "fireweed" (Epilobium angustifolium and Erechtites hieraciifolius, ): "However those are not with very peculiar fitness called fireweeds for they spring up in the same manner on new land when it is laid bare by whatever cause, hereabouts as often after a cutting as after a burning, though I will not deny that the ashes may be a good manure for them.
 Their localities with us are recently cleared, gravelly, and bare spots in sproutlands.
 There are enough of these seed in the air always ready to fall on and vegetate in such places."

-"The Erechtites hieracifolia is the plant which is most commonly believed to be spontaneously generated, it not being notice till a clearing is made (which is done by burning) [Ed note: Or by personal observation - by removing dense shrub growth] and then it springs up densely; but as far as my observation goes, it is quite generally distributed through our woodlands, though it is comparatively rare and puny in the dense wood.
-It is like the thistle in its fruitfulness and volatility Millions of these seeds may be blown along the very lane in which we are walking without our seeing one of them."
+"The Erechtites hieraciifolia is the plant which is most commonly believed to be spontaneously generated, it not being noticed till a clearing is made (which is done by burning) [Ed note: Or by personal observation - by removing dense shrub growth] and then it springs up densely; but as far as my observation goes, it is quite generally distributed through our woodlands, though it is comparatively rare and puny in the dense wood.
+It is like the thistle in its fruitfulness and volatility.
+Millions of these seeds may be blown along the very lane in which we are walking without our seeing one of them."